 COVID-19 Resources for Our Community

-As the City of Snoqualmie perseveres through the "new normal" with measures to avoid the spread of COVID-19, the city's Department of Emergency Management continues to monitor the local risk.
-It is actively involved in meetings with local and regional agencies including King County, Public Health – Seattle & King County, and the Washington State Department of Health, among and others.
+As Snoqualmie perseveres through the new normal with measures to avoid the spread of COVID-19, the city's Department of Emergency Management continues to monitor the local risk and encourages residents of Snoqualmie to be vaccinated. .

 Beginning June 30, 2021, all counties in Washington have fully reopened in accordance with Governor Jay Inslee's Washington Ready plan.
 Despite this milestone, the State Department of Health is encouraging people to keep doing their part to stop the spread of COVID-19.
 Reopening does not mean the pandemic is over or that the risk of COVID-19 is gone.

 Face Coverings and Masks in Washington State